jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 In summary, we've covered:

-- Creating a WireGuard VPN server on a VPS with IPv4 and IPv6 traffic.
+- Creating a WireGuard VPN server on a VPS with IPv4 and IPv6 (direct and NATed) traffic.
 - Using a network namespace to run another VPN over this WireGuard interface.
 - Using `unshare` tricks to run Docker inside that network namespace.
+- Debugging MTU issues when using WireGuard.

 Internet connectivity issues are always a risk when working remotely, fortunately in this case Linux was able to save the day and save me from